-This location is associated with De La Salle because of a retreat that he made at the convent Abbey.
-However, the Carmelite Abbey has become infamous because of the activities associated with the French Revolution, which also involved Blessed Brother Solomon.
+The Carmelite Abbey has become infamous because of the activities associated with the French Revolution which also involved Blessed Brother Solomon.

 De La Salle’s Retreat

-De La Salle withdrew to this convent of discalced Carmelites on Rue Vaugirard after the troubles with the teachers of the town.
-After two weeks of prayer and meditation, he returned to the St. Yonnovitiate in Rouen, which he had begun the year before.
+De La Salle withdrew to this convent of discalced Carmelites on Rue Vaugirard after the troubles with the town’s teachers.
+After two weeks of prayer and meditation, he returned to the St. Yon novitiate in Rouen, which he had founded the year before.

-In this convent—a major part of which is now the Catholic Institute of Paris—is buried Frederick Ozanam, Founder of the St. Vincent de Paul Society, who died at the age of 40.
-In the chapel to the left of the sanctuary is a statue of Our Lady which was designed by Bernini but executed by one of his students.
-During the French Revolution, it was removed then later returned in the 1930’s.
-In the church, in the second chapel from the back on the right is a plaque commemorating all those put to death here.
+A major part of this convent is now the Catholic Institute of Paris.
+Frederick Ozanam, Founder of the St. Vincent de Paul Society who died at age 40, is buried here.
+In the chapel to the left of the sanctuary is a statue of Our Lady designed by Bernini and completed by one of his students.
+It was removed during the French Revolution and returned in the 1930’s.
+A plaque commemorating all those put to death here is in the back right side of the second chapel.
 Brother Solomon is mentioned by name at the right of the altar.

 During the French Revolution

-During a particularly intense time period of the French Revolution, the local priests and religious had been herded into the church.
-Later, they were to be conducted into the sacristy (used as a dining area during the revolution), and down into the corridor.
-There at a table, within earshot of the death throes of their colleagues who had preceeded them, they were asked if they had taken the Oath of the Civil Constitution of the Clergy.
-If they had not, and were not prepared to do so, they proceeded down the corridor and met their fate at the steps which lead outside.
+During a particularly intense period of the French Revolution, the local priests and religious were herded into the church.
+Later, they were to be conducted into the sacristy (used as a dining area during the revolution) and down into the corridor.
+At a table, within earshot of the death throes of their colleagues who had preceded them, they were asked if they had taken the Oath of the Civil Constitution of the Clergy.
+If they had not and were not prepared to do so, they proceeded down the corridor and met their fate at the steps which lead outside.
 After the event, it makes the words of Br.
 Solomon’s last letter very prophetic.
 He wrote them to his sister, Marie-Barbe, on the Feast of the Assumption two days before his imprisonment:

 “I wish you a joyful feast.
 I pray that you may spend it in good health with your dear family, and in peace and quiet, so rare in our day.
 May our perfect submission to the will of God satisfy for every other consolation.
 Let us suffer all it may please him to permit, and let us remain faithful to him.”